 An introduction to experimental design.
-The aim of this course is to familiarize students with various non-parametric designs including baseline studies, and their application to research in Psychology.
+The aim of this course is to familiarize students with various experimental design stragedies, and their application to research in Psychology.
 The course consists of lectures and laboratory exercises.
 Students will gain experience in planning, conducting and reporting experiments.
-Psychology 101-102 pre-requisite, or permission from instructor.
 (2, 2, 0)